Charles-09282006/Tic-Tac-Toe-Futuristic-OOP-Two-Player-Web-Based-Game-/README.md

 # Tic-Tac-Toe (Futuristic OOP Two-Player Web-Based Game)

 ## Project Overview
-This project is a fully functional, web‑based Tic‑Tac‑Toe game designed as a final project for Object‑Oriented Programming.
-It combines **PHP (backend logic and OOP principles)** with **HTML, CSS, and JavaScript (frontend interface and interactivity)** to deliver a modern, engaging experience.

-The game emphasizes the **four pillars of OOP** — encapsulation, inheritance, abstraction, and polymorphism — through its PHP class structure for players, the board, and game management.
-On the frontend, it features a **futuristic neon/glass design**, animated GIF background, and immersive background music.

-Players can choose between **Player vs Player** or **Player vs CPU** modes, with CPU difficulty ranging from *Very Easy* to *Very Hard*.
-The interface includes move history tracking, keyboard and mouse controls, and dynamic win/lose/draw screens.
-Together, these elements showcase both technical correctness and creative presentation, making the project a strong demonstration of programming and design skills.
+This project is a two-player web-based game that brings the classic strategy game, often played with a paper and a pencil, to life with a modern, engaging, and interactive digital experience.
+Players (X and O) compete in Player vs Player (PvP) or Player vs CPU (PvC) matches where they strategically take turns on marking a 3x3 grid to get three of their marks in a row (vertically, horizontally, or diagonally), and players can choose a difficulty ranging from *Very Easy* to *Very Hard*.
+The game also includes move history tracking with a **futuristic neon/glass UI design**, animated GIF background, and immersive background music.

 ## Game Objectives
 - Place your mark/symbol (X or O) to get three cells/boxes in a row (vertical, horizontal, or diagonal).